Online Fraud In The Travel Industry: What To Watch For

 Transaction Windows Are Longer

 Because travel agents must confirm ticket availability before they can approve a booking, merchants in the travel industry frequently experience transaction windows that are longer than those in other e-commerce verticals.
 Unfortunately for travel merchants, a customer’s credit card funds can go from sufficient to insufficient as the merchant waits for confirmation.
-If the merchant approves the order too early, the transaction might be left unpaid, leaving the business out the funds and the tickets.
+If the merchant approves the order too early, the transaction might be left unpaid, leaving the business out of the funds and the tickets.

 The Timing of Purchases Matters